adinashby/TransactionalWebAppsMEQ21/Lectures/Lecture 1.md

 A subarray is defined as a non-empty contiguous sequence of elements in an array.
 A subarray sum is the sum of all elements in the subarray.

+Note: You should use binary search to solve this problem.

+Note 2: For any sorting, use a sorting algorithm that you haven't use in the previous labs.

 Example 1:

 Input: nums = [2,1,3], k = 4